 Four additional WRPs in the Indio Subbasin treat wastewater, but do not deliver recycled water for direct use at this time (CVWD WRP-2, CVWD WRP-4, Coachella WRP, and Valley Sanitary District (VSD) WWTP).
 For these wastewater treatment facilities, treated effluent is discharged either to onsite percolation/evaporation ponds or to the Coachella Valley Storm Channel (CVSC).
-In WY 2021-2022, a total of 41,017 AF of wastewater was treated, of which 13,875 AF was recycled and reused, 4,893 AF was discharged through percolation/evaporation, and 22,249 AF was discharged to the CVSC.
+In WY 2022-2023, a total of 41,522 AF of wastewater was treated, of which 13,338 AF was recycled and reused (including on site at WWTPs), 5,697 AF was discharged through percolation/evaporation, and 22,487 AF was discharged to the CVSC.

-ES-7 TOTAL WATER USE
+ES-7 Total Water Use

-A total of 568,050 AF of water was delivered for direct use within the Plan Area during WY 2021-2022.
-This represents a decrease of 19,582 AF, or 3 percent, compared to WY 2020-2021.
+A total of 531,165 AF of water was delivered for direct use within the Plan Area during WY 2022-2023.
+This represents a decrease of 36,885 AF, or 6 percent, compared to WY 2021-2022.
 This includes water used in the Subbasin and exported for use outside of the Subbasin within the Plan Area or in adjacent subbasins.
-Over the past three years, water use has been generally consistent.
+In WY 2022-2023, total water demand decreased by six percent.
+The increased precipitation and decreased ET reduced the irrigation demand for golf courses, agricultural areas, and urban landscapes.
+Similar water use reductions were seen in the agricultural and urban sectors, five and eight percent, respectively.